 - Unclear – this normally means there was a slight trace of blood in your sample.
 You will be sent another kit for a repeat test.

 - Abnormal – approximately two out of every 100 tests produce an abnormal result.
-Most people with an abnormal result do not have cancer.
+Most people with abnormal results do not have cancer.
 Factors that can affect your result include other medical conditions or recent dental work.
 Also, dietary factors such as eating a lot of red meat, turnips or horseradish in the three days before your test.
 If you have an abnormal result you may be asked to repeat the test or you may be referred to a specialist nurse at a bowel screening centre.
 The nurse will talk to you about having a colonoscopy.

 This is a way for a trained nurse or doctor to look inside your bowel and large intestine for polyps, which might develop into cancer.
 You will be given medication to help you relax.